The Customer Experience your Contact Center delivers is not accidental — it is the direct result of the Quality standards you choose and enforce.

 After dialling, listening to the recorded announcements, punching through the IVR options, finally reaching a live Agent and asking their question – the Customer gets tai chi’d to the website.

-The every Quality standard is measured as a Yes or No
+The Every Quality standard Is Yes or No

 For a few Centers we’ve worked with, management had decided that all or most of the Quality standards should be measured on a binary scale.
 Yes / No. 1 / 0.
 It happened or it did not happen.